Globe Telecom

-Globe Telecom, Inc., commonly shortened as Globe, is a major provider of telecommunications services in the Philippines.
-The company operates one of the largest mobile, fixed-line and broadband networks in the Philippines.
-As of November 2023, Globe has 54.7 million subscribers, making it the network with the second largest subscriber base in the country.
+Globe Telecom, Inc., commonly known as Globe, is a Philippine telecommunications company headquartered in Bonifacio Global City, Taguig.
+It operates one of the largest mobile, fixed-line and broadband networks in the Philippines.
+As of November 2025, Globe has 63.1 million subscribers, making it the most-subscribed telecommunications network in the Philippines.

 The company's principal shareholders are Ayala Corporation and Singtel.
 It is listed on the Philippine Stock Exchange under the ticker symbol GLO.

 Globe offers commercial wireless services through its 2G, 3G, 3.5G HSPA+, 4G LTE, and LTE-A networks, with 5G currently being deployed in key areas in the Philippines.
 Its 5G coverage is available in over 3,000 locations all over the country, and nearly 100% of the population in the National Capital Region, Davao City, and Cebu.